 The chamber was recreated using just one colour photograph, several black and white photographs and interviews with those who remembered the room; a truly incredible feat.
 It is undeniable that the team have recaptured the breathtaking beauty and fairy-tale like quality of the original room.

-You can experience the majesty of the Amber Chamber for yourself with a Scandi Classics shore excursion to Tsarskoye Selo and Catherine Palace.
-Scandi Classics is fully authorised to provide Visa-free shore tours to cruise ship passengers.
+You can experience the majesty of the Amber Chamber for yourself with a Scandi Travel shore excursion to Tsarskoye Selo and Catherine Palace.
+Scandi Travel is fully authorised to provide Visa-free shore tours to cruise ship passengers.
 We understand how important your shore excursion is – that’s why we aim to make every trip exciting, comfortable and unforgettable.
 Book now and discover St. Petersburg’s most illustrious and incredible attractions.